Mitsui family

 The Mitsui family (三井家, Mitsui-ke) is one of the most powerful families of merchants and industrialists in Japan.

 The Mitsui enterprise (present-day Mitsui Group) was established in 1673 when Mitsui Takatoshi (1622–1694), the son of merchant parents, established Echigoya, a dry goods department store in both Edo and Kyoto, which later became the Mitsukoshi department store chain.
 Meeting with great success, Takatoshi extended his services to moneylending and exchange.

 In the late Edo period, the Mitsuis were the richest and most eminent family in Japan, their business being thoroughly encouraged by the shogunal government of the time.
 After the Meiji Restoration, the family switched allegiance to the Meiji government.

-In 1909, a Mitsui controlled holding company took over the business, with Mitsui thus becoming a zaibatsu (business conglomerate) of more than 150 companies, and in modern times the group counts dozens of multinational companies in fields such as trade, banking, shipping, construction, mining, oil and gas, insurance, chemicals and real estate development.
+In 1909, a Mitsui controlled holding company took over the business, with Mitsui thus becoming a zaibatsu (business conglomerate) of more than 150 companies, and in modern times the group counts dozens of multinational companies in fields such as trade, banking, shipping and shipbuilding, construction, mining, oil and gas, insurance, chemicals and real estate development.

 History

 Origins

 Originally a samurai family, Governor of Echigo Province Mitsui Takayasu was exiled to Matsusaka after being defeated by Oda Nobunaga, and his son Takatoshi renounced his status as a samurai and established himself as a sake and miso merchant and a pawnbroker.
 The business was named "Lord Echigo's Sake" (Echigo-dono no sakaya) to commemorate Takayasu's office.
 Takatoshi's wife Shuhō was a skilled merchant and practically in charge of the business.
 She grew the business by introducing many business methods that were ground-breaking at the time, such as forfeited pawn and low-margin high-turnover.
-Her son Takatoshi (1622-1694), the founder of the Mitsui family, is said to have inherited his business skills mostly from his mother.
+Her son Takatoshi (1622–1694), the founder of the Mitsui family, is said to have inherited his business skills mostly from his mother.